Analysis | What we’re talking about when we talk about civil war

 But there were also notes of caution.
 Political scientist Josh Kertzer found one component of Beauchamp’s essay puzzling.
 “I know a lot of civil war scholars, and… very few of them think the United States is on the precipice of a civil war,” he wrote on Twitter.
 Meanwhile, journalist Josh Barro thought Waldman’s essay was frustrating.
 “There’s this whole segment that wants to ‘talk more’ about authoritarianism,” he wrote, describing one facet of the essay — “to what end?
 Who are you convincing of what?”

 Again, that we’re having this conversation is significant.
 To use a loaded analogy, it strikes me as being akin to essays and ruminations in February 2020 that evaluated how the country might respond to a broad pandemic and the extent to which we were prepared to address it.
-This is loaded because it implies that, as with the pandemic, the subject of discussion inexorably followed.
+This is loaded, because it implies that, as with the pandemic, the subject of discussion inexorably followed.
 But it is also a flawed analogy: The current discussion is like wondering what a pandemic could look like after the pandemic was already underway.

-Last month, I spoke with American University professor Thomas Zeitzoff on this subject.
-His focus is political violence and political psychology and he had publicly objected to a different Post column elevating the concerns expressed by Barbara F. Walter.
+Last month, I spoke with American University associate professor Thomas Zeitzoff on this subject.
+His focus is political violence and political psychology, and he had publicly objected to a different Post column elevating the concerns expressed by Barbara F. Walter.

-Walter is a professor at the University of California at San Diego who wrote a soon-to-be-published book titled, “How Civil Wars Start.”
+Walter is a professor at the University of California at San Diego who wrote a soon-to-be-published book titled “How Civil Wars Start.”
 She was also one of the featured experts in Beauchamp’s essay.

 Zeitzoff’s objections were varied.
 One, he explained to me, was that elevating concerns about “civil war” could be self-fulfilling.
 He used the example of two feuding neighbors who observe each other buying weapons and ammunition.
 The instinct would be to be similarly prepared — raising the risk of a confrontation.
 Another objection Zeitzoff offered was that surveys suggesting broad support for violence were often vastly overstating the effect, as demonstrated in part by the rarity of such events: particularly compared with the 1960s and 1970s, he pointed out, a period when political violence was far, far more common.